benmoose39/TricksMoose/Switching between Java versions.md

 [🔙 cd $HOME](https://benmoose39.github.io/TricksMoose)

 <h1>Switching between different Java versions</h1>
-There can be situations when we need to switch between java versions.
-Here I showcase two methods where you can switch between different versions of java in **ubuntu** and <b>kali</b>.
+_There can be situations when we need to switch between java versions.
+Here I showcase two methods where you can switch between different versions of java in **ubuntu** and **kali**._

 ### The easy way